vgskye/htstempack/FEATURES.md

 ## Technical

+For more things you might want, check out [Tips & Tricks](TWEAKS.md)!

 ### Graphics
 Shaders will tank performance near Create setups, due to shaders being mutually exclusive with Create's rendering optimizations.
 There exists [a mod](https://www.curseforge.com/minecraft/mc-mods/iris-flywheel-compat) that tries to fix this, but it is untested and may result in crashes or rendering bugs.